 This little two year experiment taught me what to do and just as important, what NOT to do when running a small business.

 In this post I’m going to list the most common mistakes I see photographers making with their business – and it’s not just those that are starting out that are making these mistakes either.
-I see a lot of shooters who have been shooting for a long time making some of these mistakes too.
+I see a lot of photographers who have been working for a long time making some of these mistakes too.

 Mistake #1 – Pretending you aren’t actually in business yet